 WHO WAS ‘W.A.
 PERISHO?’

 Armed with his full name and regiment, further research was easy.
-With the assistance of Google, various genealogy and Civil War history sites, a quick military dossier of William Perisho’s military was possible.
+With the assistance of Google, various genealogy and Civil War history sites, William Perisho’ military dossier quickly emerged.

 Following the clash at Perryville where the regiment lost 36 men who were killed and another 180 wounded, the 123rd was assigned to protect the railroad bridge across the Green River at Munfordville, Ky., during November and December 1862.
 It was while on this duty, the 123rd was assigned to the 1st Brigade, Fifth Division, Army of the Cumberland.
 In May, however, at the request of Colonel John T. Wilder, the regiment transferred into his 1st Brigade, 4th Division, 14th Army Corps.